-- stator (pre-assembled)

 - rotor

+- stator unit

-- electronic ignition coil / ht-cable
+- ignition coil / ht-cable

+- regulator/rectifier (differs from the picture)

 - blue kill wire

-- regulator/rectifier

-- 3 screws M5x10
+- cable binders, screws

-- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your motorcycle rests securely on her stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+- To disengage your new rotor again, you will need a puller M27x1.25 (part-no.: 99 99 799 00 -Not provided!-). - Note: Never use a claw puller, a hammer or any other device, that will shake the magnets off. - Make sure your Aspes rests securely on her centre stand, preferably on an elevated work bench and that you have good access to the generator side of the engine.
+Note that you will install a 12 volts system, so you will either need to replace all lightbulbs to 12 volt ones.

-- Unscrew the old stator and take it off the engine.
-Pull the rotor off, you will need a puller for this. - Take the woodruff key from the crank.
+- Disconnect the wires from the old dynamo.
+Pull all wires out of the engine housing. - Unscrew the old stator and take it off the engine.
+Pull the rotor off, you will need a puller screw for this.
+Take the woodruff key from the crank.
 You will not need it anymore.
-Please do not forget to do so, otherwise you will have trouble later on in the assembly.
-(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
+Please do not forget to do so, otherwise you will have trouble later on in the assembly. - (Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
 It simply guides to the correct setting which will now be otherwise achieved.)

 - Unscrew the stator coil from the base plate and lift it a little away from it so that you can access the mounting holes.
-Take care not to damage the paint insulation of the coil. - The larger black coil will come to sit towards the wire exit. - Put the base plate with the stator hanging loosely from the unit into the place of your old generator.
-Fasten the plate with the 3 screws M5x10.
-Take care to not jam any wires under the plate. - As the ignition marking on the base plate will not be visible once you have put the rotor, you will have to transpose it to some point further out.
+Take care not to damage the paint insulation of the coil. - Put the base plate with the stator hanging loosely from the unit into the place of your old generator. - The larger black coil will show into the direction of the wire exit.